doc-ai/net-runner-ios/Pods/TensorIO/README.md

 **TIOData**

 TensorIO models take inputs and produce outputs of type `TIOData`.
-This is a protocol that defines two required methods.
-One method copies bytes from the conforming class to an input tensor's buffer, and the other instantiates an object from the bytes in an output tensor's buffer.
+This is a generic protocol that simply marks native data types as available to TensorIO models.
+A backend that supports a specific underlying machine learning library extends this protocol and implements methods that copy data into and out of tensors.

-The TensorIO library includes implementations of this protocol for the following classes:
+TensorIO backends such as those for TensorFlow and TFLite will always include implementations of this protocol for the following classes:

 - NSNumber
 - NSData